 NOTE:

-1. Rule 9.1.3 is intended to clarify that an eCT will not be issued upon lodgment of a paper Document for a Folio of the Register that is not Electronically Tradeable.

-2. Electronic Certificate of Title (eCT) means that the mortgagee bank does not hold a paper
+1. Electronic Certificate of Title (eCT) means that the mortgagee bank does not hold a paper

 certificate of title for the current edition of a folio.
 Instead the mortgagee is recorded as having Control of the Right to Deal (CoRD) on the Register.
 For further information on eCT see: